weinertmos/ForestFire/source/execution.rst

     In this example ForestFire was able to find the best solution of 76,3% accuracy after 30 random and 11 guided runs.
     Compared to the random search accuracy could be improved by ~5%.
-    The best MLA run did "see" all features but the second.
+    The best :ref:`MLA <MLA>` run did "see" all features but the second.